-For those seeking to understand the “physics” of their minds, or perhaps just a higher sense of consciousness, the Institute of Mentalphysics may be just the thing they were looking for.
-Built by Frank Lloyd Wright and his son Lloyd Wright in 1946, the Institute of Mentalphysics sits in the high desert of Joshua Tree, California.
-Based on enlightenment philosophy, the Science of Mentalphysics is advertised as “a portal to your inner being.”
+For those seeking to understand the “physics” of their minds, or perhaps just to attain a higher sense of consciousness, the Institute of Mentalphysics may be just the thing they were looking for.
+Built by Lloyd Wright in 1946, the Institute of Mentalphysics sits in the high desert of Joshua Tree, California.
+Based on Enlightenment philosophy, the science of Mentalphysics purports to offer “a portal to your inner being.”

-The Science of Mentalphysics was originally created by Ding Le Mei in 1927.
-Born as Edward John Dingle, Ding Le Mei was a British journalist who spent twenty-one years living and studying in Asia, mostly Tibet.
-During that time, he was one of the first Westerners to study under a Tibetan Lama Master, and used his experience to fuse the similarities between Eastern and Western religious philosophies into his own new creation.
+Mentalphysics was pioneered by Ding Le Mei in 1927.
+Born as Edward John Dingle, Ding Le Mei was a British journalist who spent 21 years living and studying in Asia, primarily Tibet.
+During that time, he was one of the first Westerners to study under a Tibetan Lama Master, and he used his experience to fuse the similarities between Eastern and Western religious philosophies into his own new creation.

 Mentalphysics is a hybrid of meditation and breathing techniques which, when coupled with the sharp powers of the mind, can bring about a “Christ-like” transformation of consciousness.
 The philosophy borrows many techniques from Tibetan breathing exercises and yoga principles.
 It is commonly referred to as “The Super Yoga of the Western World.”

-Though the philosophy has few similarities with the traditional, academic study of physics, Ding Le Mei believed that the mind created reality, thus leading to the name, “Mentalphysics.”
-He concluded that through a series of self-realization techniques, practitioners could rapidly develop their spiritual awareness and expand their consciousness, even coming to control reality itself, à la Neo in the Matrix.
-Believers often refer to the philosophy as “the science of the future.”
+The philosophy shares little in common with the traditional, academic study of physics; rather unlike Einstein, Ding Le Mei believed that the mind creates reality.
+He concluded that through a series of self-realization techniques, practitioners could rapidly develop their spiritual awareness and expand their consciousness, even coming to control reality itself (à la Neo in The Matrix).
+Subscribers often refer to the philosophy as “the science of the future.”